 One the other hand, when I have one game and one game only in a console, that game has my undivided attention.
 Reason number two, and even more important, is my desire to have a hard copy, a tangible object to use for gaming.
 Psychologically, I think there’s something to that – I simply get no real satisfaction from playing a video game that is not a physical copy.
 Anyone reading this probably falls into one of two possible categories – either you think, “That’s ridiculous, it’s all in your head – it doesn’t matter how you play the game, what matters is the game itself,” or those few who are like me who think, hopefully, “I understand exactly what you mean.”

 I also have no interest in modern consoles.
 I’ve given honest tries in playing PS3 and PS4 consoles, but I just can’t maintain any interest or enthusiasm for their games, even remakes of old games that I love.
 I grew up during the NES and SNES days (those were my childhood consoles), and I never got far beyond them.
-Anything past the Sega Saturn era just doesn’t do it for me (I actually did have a GameCube when I was at Auburn, and there are a few games for that system that I loved).
+Anything past the Sega Saturn era just doesn’t do it for me (I actually did have a GameCube when I was in my final year at Auburn, and there are a few games for that system that I loved).
 As far as modern consoles go, I particularly don’t have any desire to see menu crossbars filled with things that don’t directly involve playing a game, care anything about online gaming, or want to have to do constant ‘updates’ just to play a game.
 All I want is to put in a physical copy of a game, press Power, and have that game and only that game as an option.